Thoracic Mobility Exercises

 Testing thoracic spine mobility involves assessing both rotation and extension.
 One standard method is the Seated Thoracic Rotation Test:

 If there is a noticeable restriction in rotation, it may indicate poor thoracic mobility.
-You can also check for a limited extension by performing the Wall Angel Test to see if you can maintain contact with the wall through your back and arms.
+You can also assess a limited extension by performing the Wall Angel Test to see whether you can maintain contact with the wall through your back and arms.

 Q. How to Lose a Tight Thoracic Spine?